karetkaz/Cmpl/extras/Reference/Usage.md

 	- `/l` or `/L` print the cause message of caught errors (/L includes stack trace)

-	- `/g` on exit dump global variable values
+	- `/g` on exit dump value of global variables

-	- `/h` on exit dump allocated heap memory chunks
+	- `/h` on exit dump memory related statistics

 	- `/p` on exit dump function statistics